Climate change ‘threat multiplier’ means extra risk of heat illness in rural NC

 Expand All

-When Charmain and Tony Hunt tried to turn on the air conditioning in their newly purchased Lumberton mobile home in May, hot air came out.
+When Charmain and Tony Hunt tried to turn on the air conditioning in their Lumberton mobile home in May, hot air came out.

 A few weeks, two technicians and $375 later, the air conditioning was working again.
 But in the meantime, the Hunts experienced what it is like to go without air conditioning in rural North Carolina.